hyperledger/besu-docs/docs/HowTo/Interact/APIs/RPC-PubSub.md

 * `topics` - (optional) Returns only logs that match the [specified topics](../../../Concepts/Events-and-Logs.md#topic-filters).

+For private contracts, the privacy group ID must be specified.
+Only members of a privacy group receive logs for for a private contract subscription.
+That is, you can create subscriptions for privacy groups you are not a member of but do not receive any notifications.

 If a chain reorganization occurs, the subscription publishes notifications for logs from the old chain with the `removed` property in the [log object](../../../Reference/API-Objects.md#log-object) set to `true`.
 This means the subscription can publish notifications for multiple logs for the same